 Congo to reassess U.N. withdrawal plan after deadly protests

-KINSHASA, Aug 2 (Reuters) - Democratic Republic of Congo's government will reevaluate the withdrawal plan of the United Nations peacekeeping mission after deadly anti-U.N. protests last week, it said late on Monday, suggesting it may ask the force to leave quicker than expected.
+KINSHASA, Aug 2 (Reuters) - Democratic Republic of Congo's government will re-evaluate the withdrawal plan of the United Nations peacekeeping mission after deadly anti-U.N. protests last week, it said late on Monday, suggesting it may ask the force to leave sooner than expected.

+The U.N. peacekeeping mission, known as MONUSCO, said on Tuesday that it supports the government's decision and is also ready to reassess its withdrawal plan, which currently has it staying for at least two more years.

+Thirty-six people, including four U.N. peacekeepers, were killed last week during violent demonstrations in the country's east, the government said.

-The government said 29 civilians and four MONUSCO peacekeepers were killed during demonstrations across east Congo.
-Protesters were demanding that peacekeepers leave the country for failing to protect civilians against militia groups that have wreaked havoc in the region for decades.
+Protesters accuse the mission of failing to protect civilians against militia groups that have wreaked havoc in the region for decades.

-"Government has been instructed to expedite a meeting with MONUSCO in order to reevaluate its withdrawal plan," the statement said, without elaborating.

-MONUSCO, which took over from an earlier U.N. operation in 2010, has been gradually scaling down for years and its current mandate ends in December.
-A spokesperson for the force did not immediately respond to a request for comment.

 U.N. troops were accused of retaliating with force, and in some cases, live bullets, as hundreds of protesters threw rocks and petrol bombs, vandalised and set fire to U.N. buildings.

+In a plan drawn up last year, the United Nations laid out a set of minimum conditions that would be necessary for MONUSCO's withdrawal, which it aimed to achieve by the end of 2024.

+"The transition plan was formulated in 2021.
+The political and security environment a year later has changed significantly," said MONUSCO spokesperson Ndeye Khady Lo.

-A government commission sent to assess the aftermath found that 13 people died in clashes in the town of Goma, another 13 - including four peacekeepers - in Butembo, and three in Kanyabayonga, Congo's presidency said.
+A government commission sent to assess the aftermath of the protests found that 13 people died in clashes in the town of Goma, another 13 - including four peacekeepers - in Butembo, and three in Kanyabayonga, Congo's presidency said.

-Four protesters were killed in the city of Uvira when troops fired shots which hit an electric cable that fell on them.

-Three civilians died in a separate incident, reported on Sunday, during which soldiers returning from leave to a U.N. intervention brigade opened fire at a border post.
+Four protesters were killed in the city of Uvira when troops fired shots that hit an electric cable that fell on them.
+Three civilians were killed when U.N. soldiers returning from leave opened fire at a border post in Kasindi.

+"During our interviews, the population made a clear demand: to see MONUSCO leave the DRC," it said.

-The U.N. has condemned the violence and vowed to investigate alleged abuses on both sides together with Congolese authorities.
+The United Nations has condemned the violence and vowed to investigate alleged abuses on both sides together with Congolese authorities.

-U.N. peacekeeping missions have been beset by accusations of abuse for years.

-Frustrations against MONUSCO were stoked by a recent resurge in clashes between local troops and the M23 rebel group in eastern Congo that have displaced thousands.
+Frustrations against the mission were stoked by the recent resurgence of the M23 rebel group, which has displaced thousands.

 Attacks by militants linked to Islamic State have also continued despite a year-long state of emergency and joint operations against them by the Congolese and Ugandan armies.

-(Reporting by Stanis Bujakera; Additional reporting and writing by Sofia Christensen in Dakar; Editing by Estelle Shirbon and Bernadette Baum)
+(Reporting by Stanis Bujakera; Additional reporting and writing by Sofia Christensen and Nellie Peyton; Editing by Estelle Shirbon, Bernadette Baum and Lisa Shumaker)

 ((Sofia.Christensen@thomsonreuters.com;))